pcurone/exoALMA_continuum_pipeline/README.md

       1. `im_dat` to CLEAN the observed data.
       2. `frank`  to perform the frank fit.
       3. `im_res` to CLEAN the residuals (observed data - frank model).
-      4. `annotate_res` to annotate the residual image (saved in the `figs` folder) with the geometrical parameters that have been used.
+      4. `annotate_res` to annotate the residual image (saved in the `figs` folder) with the geometrical parameters that have been used and possible ellipses.
       5. `im_mdl` to CLEAN the frank model.
 3. Run everything with
    ```